Meet Robbin Evans: Senior Statistical Programmer

 "A big reason for me to come back to Parexel after University was the support I got from my colleagues and I felt so looked after while I was here as a student."

-Robbin Evans, Statistical Programmer II, shares why support from her colleagues was a big part of her progression within Parexel, how dedication and communication are the driving skills for being successful in her role, and what her responsibilities look like.
+Robbin Evans, Senior Statistical Programmer, shares why support from her colleagues was a big part of her progression within Parexel, how dedication and communication are the driving skills for being successful in her role, and what her responsibilities look like.
 She loves that her colleagues became friends, that no two days are the same, and she enjoys her sports, books, and cooking.

 - When and why did you choose Parexel?

 I chose Parexel back in 2013 when it was coming up to my year of work placement at a University.
 I chose Parexel because I saw an ever-growing and ever-changing company that seemed to be a big name in the pharmaceutical industry, somewhere that was reputable and was helping change people’s lives for the better.
 This seemed like a fulfilling career that I would be happy to have in the long-term.
 Somewhere I could develop myself as a professional whilst also making a difference in the world.

 - How has Parexel supported your career start and development?